-The Consolidated Appropriations Act, 2021, allows deductions for eligible expenses paid for with covered loan amounts.
+The CAA 2021, allows deductions for eligible expenses paid for with covered loan amounts.
 California law conforms to this federal provision, with modifications.
 For California purposes, these deductions do not apply to an ineligible entity.
-"Ineligible entity" means a taxpayer that is either a publicly-traded company or does not meet the 25% reduction from gross receipts requirements under Section 311 of the Consolidated Appropriations Act, 2021.
-For more information, see R&TC Section 17131.8.
+"Ineligible entity" means a taxpayer that is either a publicly-traded company or does not meet the 25% reduction from gross receipts requirements under Section 311 of Division N of the CAA 2021.
+For more information, see R&TC Section 17131.8 or go to ftb.ca.gov and search for AB 80.